hiiamboris/red-cli-gitlab-mirror/README.md

 Invocation:
 ```
 exe-name
 	-a			;) options can appear before the mandatory arguments
 	-b valb1
 	-b valb2		;) option can appear multiple or zero times, and is unordered
 	arg1
 	--long-opt1=val1	;) options can appear anywhere
 	arg2
 	arg3...			;) can have a variable number of mandatory arguments
 	--			;) there's an "end of options" mark that should be "eaten" by the option parser
 	--long-opt2=val2	;) options after it will be considered as normal (mandatory) arguments
 	--			;) end of options occurring after another end of options is not "eaten"
 	arg4...
 ```

-Both DSLs are equally powerful, both have mandatory and optional arguments, both have descriptions for each.
+Both DSLs are **equally powerful**, both have mandatory and optional arguments, both have descriptions for each.
 It shoudln't be that hard to map one into another.

 ### CLI showcase

-See [#references] section for some formal guidelines.
+See [References](#references) section for some formal guidelines.

-But historically, and still nowadays, CLI is done by everyone in different flavors:
+But historically, and still nowadays, CLI is done by everyone in **different flavors**:
 - on Windows systems `/a` may be used in place of `-a`, `/abc` in place of `--abc` and `/abc:def` or `/abc def` in place of `--abc=def`
-- option arguments can be mandatory (as in `--abc def`) or optional (as in `-Ipath` or `--abc=[def]`)
+- option arguments can be mandatory (as in `--abc def`) or optional (as in `-Ipath` or `--abc[=def]`)
 - core POSIX tools may turn e.g. `-abc 100` into `-a -b -c 100` if all options are defined and one of `-a`, `-b` or `-c` is unary
 - options can be ordered (cannot appear randomly/independently), especially widespread on Windows
 - GNU long options convention and some Windows programs allow abbreviating long names to the shortest unique substring